MislavJaksic/Kafka-In-Theory-And-Practice/ClientAPIsImplementation/Stream/README.md

 ## [Kafka Streams](http://kafka.apache.org/documentation/streams/)

-Kafka Stream client library where inputs/outputs are stored in Kafka clusters.
+Kafka Stream is a program which takes and stores data into the Kafka clusters.

 Very powerful and versatile.